jvde-github/AIS-catcher/python/README.md

 ## Streams

 For the common cases (file / stdin / TCP / UDP), aiscat ships generator helpers that wire up the I/O loop, drain the queue, and yield decoded messages.
-They take the same `format` / `country` / `stamp` kwargs as `Decoder`.
+They take the same `format` / `country` kwargs as `Decoder`.

 ```python
 import aiscat